Ingresa o regístrate acá para seguir este blog.

 Speaking to some other Colombians, Paipa has a bit of a reputation for being costly in terms of accommodation.
 For sure, there are a number of relatively expensive, ‘fancy’ hotels overlooking the lake, but budget lodgings can be found as well.

 The respectable Canada Hotel has single rooms from 20.000 pesos per night.
 It’s not gold standard, but it more than adequately does the job.*

-All told, and not that we’re making any connection with James Rooke, but if Paipa was to be our last Bogotá escape before we potentially have to leave the country (very much alive, though, we hope), it’s not a bad one to go out on.
+All told, and not that I’m making any connection with James Rooke, but if Paipa was to be my last Bogotá escape before I potentially have to leave the country (very much alive, though, I hope), it’s not a bad one to go out on.

 *Canada Hotel is on Carrera 20 #23-61, just a few blocks away from Parque Jaime Rook.
 The friendly owner Adelaida can be contacted on +573138314483.